Bereavement Education Advocacy

 Nature Connection Youth Programs:

-Being in natural spaces — forests, parks, gardens, or near water — helps children and adults feel physically and emotionally grounded.
+Being in natural spaces helps children and adults feel physically and emotionally grounded.
 The sights, sounds, and textures of nature can calm the nervous system, reduce anxiety, and create a safe environment for expressing feelings of grief.

 Nature encourages children to notice bodily sensations and movement.
 Running, climbing, or simply walking barefoot on grass can help them release tension, connect with their bodies, and process emotions somatically rather than only cognitively.